Here we have brought a legendary vegan Korean pancakes recipe. You will be amazed by its crispiness first and then its flavor.

 What Are Vegan Korean Pancakes?

-Step by Step Vegan Korean Pancakes Recipe
+Step-by-Step Vegan Korean Pancakes Recipe

 600 Calorie Vegan Korean Pancakes Recipe

-This heavenly delicious flavor gets its extra crispy texture from the cornstarch, making it very enjoyable to eat loads of vegetables.
+This heavenly, delicious flavor gets its extra crispy texture from the cornstarch, making it very enjoyable to eat loads of vegetables.

 Ingredients

-- Salt and pepper to taste
+• Salt and pepper to taste

 Instructions

-Finally, finely chop the scallions.
+3. Finely chop the scallions.

-Add some salt and all the spices.
+5. Add salt and all the desired spices to the flour mixture.

 Notes